 One hallmark of bad writing is the presence of grammatical errors and punctuation mistakes.
 These issues can hinder comprehension, making it difficult for readers to engage with the text.
 For example:

-Poor writing often lacks clarity and coherence, making it challenging for readers to follow the narrative or understand the author's intent.
+Poor writing often lacks clarity and coherence, making it challenging for readers to follow the argument or understand the author's intent.
 This can result from unclear sentences, confusing paragraph structures, or a failure to establish connections between ideas.

 James Cameron's sci-fi epic, Avatar, features a contrived plot device in which the precious mineral sought by humans is called "Unobtanium."
 This choice feels forced and unrealistic, detracting from the overall believability of the story.